Top 25 DynamoDB Interview Questions & Answers [2024]

 22. What is DynamoDB Accelerator?

 DAX (Amazon DynamoDB Accelerator) is a type of in-memory cache.
-Even when it is millions of requests per second, DynamoDB Accelerator provides a performance up to 10 times the original rate.
-In addition, it is fully managed and is highly available.
+Even when handling millions of requests per second, DynamoDB Accelerator provides performance up to 10 times faster than the original rate.
+Additionally, it is fully managed and highly available.

 Read more: DAX.